tatsumara/amusic/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-somewhat-yellow.svg)](https://github.com/tatsumara/altair-music/graphs/commit-activity)
 [![Author](https://img.shields.io/badge/Author-tatsumara-purple.svg)](https://shields.io/)

-This is the Altair music bot!
+This is the music bot to accompany [altair](https://github.com/tatsumara/altair)!
 I decided to make music functionality a separate bot altogether, as this is quite a massive undertaking.

 ## Usage example
 Requires ``ffmpeg`` to be installed on your system, unless you're using the docker image.